 • Post author:

-• Reading time:4 mins read
+• Reading time:5 mins read

-You are currently viewing Shu Ha Ri
+You are currently viewing The 3 Stages of Shu Ha Ri for Gaining Knowledge

 ShuHaRi

-Shu – Beginner stage
+Shu – Beginner Stage

 In shu, we repeat the forms and discipline ourselves so that our bodies absorb the forms that our forebears created.
 We remain faithful to these forms with no deviation.